 “Give yourself a couple of days to get your day pattern back into place and see what it fixes at night by really feeding her well in the day, in terms of her milk,” Chris suggests.

-Brilliant advice from the brilliant Chris, as usual!
+Brilliant advice from Chris, as usual!

 Having trouble getting your baby to sleep?
 Our Sleep School experts can help.
 Click to find out more or book a one-on-one session.